mohd-shahill/Node-JS/HTTP/Read me.md

-There are 2 tables in the http database (postgres) as of now.
+There are 2 tables in the http (database name) postgres as of now.

 1. create table orders (
     order_id varchar(20) primary key, not null,